-In most serious car accidents, it is possible to prove that one driver was more negligent or at fault than the other, but there are occasions when an individual who was not driving at the time acted negligently and caused the accident indirectly.
+In most serious car accidents, it is possible to prove that one driver was more negligent or at fault than the other; however, there are occasions when an individual who was not driving at the time acted negligently and caused the accident indirectly.
 There are also situations when the driver is at-fault, but another party is also legally responsible.

-If you are unsure how to determine who is at fault for your accident or are looking for assistance from a skilled Alexandria personal-injury lawyer, give Morris Bart, LLC a call.
+If you are unsure how to determine who is at fault for your accident or are looking for assistance from a skilled Alexandria personal injury lawyer, give Morris Bart, LLC a call.
 We have a team of more than 50 attorneys ready to assist you, and we can assess your case to determine if you may be eligible for compensation.

 For a free legal consultation, call 800-537-8185

 According to Louisiana State University, if an employee crashes while in a private vehicle, he or she may still receive coverage for a certain amount of damages, though there are certain limits and restrictions that apply to this scenario.

 According to the Louisiana Law Review, there are certain circumstances where the courts will hold an adult liable for any injuries or damage that occur while a child is driving his or her car.
 This includes if a parent negligently lends a car to a minor with the knowledge that the child is not experienced enough to drive.

 According to Louisiana State University, an individual who hands possession of his or her car to someone who is an incompetent driver may be liable for damages.
-If the incompetent driver causes a serious crash with property damage, fatalities or injuries, affected individuals may possibly seek damages from the vehicle’s owner, rather than the incompetent driver.
+If the incompetent driver causes a serious crash with property damage, fatalities or injuries, affected individuals may possibly seek damages from the vehicle’s owner, as well as or rather than the incompetent driver.

 If you sustained injuries in a car crash, it is important to remember that there may be multiple avenues to explore in order to recover damages.
 You could be eligible for compensation for various expenses related to the accident.